← Return to list of services

 Extractions

-If an extraction is ever needed, we take great care to make sure our patients are completely comfortable and numb before proceeding with the procedure, and we will always answer all questions beforehand to make sure they are at ease!
+If an extraction is ever needed, we take great care to make sure our patients are completely comfortable and numb before proceeding with the procedure, and we will always answer all questions beforehand to make sure you are at ease!

 Wisdom Teeth

-Biology has given us some extra molars, commonly referred to as wisdom teeth.
+Biology has given us some extra molars, commonly referred to as wisdom teeth or third molars.
 If you don’t have wisdom teeth, consider yourself lucky!
-For a good portion of the population, these teeth tend to cause issues due to causing teeth crowding, poor cleanability leading to inflammation and cavities in the adjacent area.
+For a good portion of the population, these teeth tend to cause issues due to causing teeth crowding, poor cleanability leading to inflammation and cavities, sometimes even affecting the second molars.
 For wisdom teeth that are frequently symptomatic, especially lower wisdom teeth that are horizontally oriented, extraction may be the best option.
-We have 3D x-ray machines that can help visualize the position of wisdom teeth roots that normal x-rays can’t reach.

 FAQ